1. Introduction

 https://REST-HOST:PORT/<tenant>/gql-apps/<tenant>___<name>

-To delete a GraphQL app, a DELETE request is made to the following URL:
+To delete a GraphQL application, a DELETE request is sent to the following URL:

 https://REST-HOST:PORT/<tenant>/gql-apps/<tenant>___<name>